Thinking Differently About the Employer-Employee Relationship

 He authors and publishes monthly Human Performance Technology (HPT) learning articles for members of VMA’s Training and Resources Center (TRC).

-Dr. Van Meter’s work centers on helping public and public-safety agencies across the country operate with greater clarity, trust, and effectiveness.
-He draws on both foundational principles—constitutional, labor-management, and contractual—and the practical disciplines of management science, including human resources, psychology, and human performance.
+Dr. Van Meter’s work focuses on helping public and public-sector agencies across the country operate with greater clarity, trust, and effectiveness.
+He draws on both foundational principles—constitutional, labor-management, and contractual—and the practical disciplines of management science, such as human resources, psychology, and human performance.

-At the core of this work is the Promise-Based Organizational Management model he developed.
-It replaces reactive and inconsistent management practices with systems that are clear, measurable, and defensible, enabling agencies to build trust, strengthen accountability, increase transparency, and perform more efficiently.
+At the core of this work is the Promise-Based Human Performance Management model he developed.
+It replaces reactive and inconsistent management practices with clear, measurable, and defensible systems, enabling agencies to build trust, strengthen accountability, increase transparency, and operate more efficiently.